 Get Over It in a Reasonable Amount of Time

 Depending on how devastating the disappointment, it can take a lot or a little time to get over it.
 If you don’t get all the funding you want for a particular project or function, it is a minor disappointment.
 If you get passed over for a promotion in favor of someone you believe is a poor fit for the position, that has considerably more sting.

 Try to get over the disappointment quickly.
 Accept what you cannot change about the situation, cope with it, and move on with your life.
 Show you are resilient.
 Misery loves company, but company doesn’t love it back.
 If you stay down in the dumps for too long, people will gravitate away from you.
-Your colleagues expect a bit of sadness, and a perceptive boss expects slight, temporary dips in employee engagement and productivity.
+Your colleagues expect a bit of sadness, and a perceptive boss expects slight, temporary dips in employee satisfaction, engagement and productivity.

 If you can’t get over the disappointment in a reasonable amount of time, seek professional help.
 Many employers contract with employee assistance program providers who have staff or subcontractors trained to help people process their emotions.
 There is no shame in asking for help when you need it.